Thor Halvorssen (human rights activist): Human Rights Foundation

 Halvorssen stepped down as head of FIRE in March 2004 to join its Board of Advisors and announced the creation of the international group Human Rights Foundation.
 HRF was incorporated in 2005, opening its headquarters in New York City in August 2006.
-The chairman is Garry Kasparov.
-2005 he was also a founder of the Moving Picture Institute.
+The chair is Yulia Navalnaya.
+He also founded the Moving Picture Institute.

-At the helm of HRF Halvorssen has repeatedly lobbied and advocated for the release of Chinese political prisoner Liu Xiaobo.
-Halvorssen is identified as a supporter of Chinese Uyghur leader Rebiya Kadeer and has criticized the Taiwanese Kuomintang government for its banning visits by Kadeer.
+At the helm of HRF Halvorssen repeatedly lobbied and advocated for the release of Chinese political prisoner Liu Xiaobo.
+In 2010 Halvorssen was special guest of Liu Xiaobo at the Nobel Prize ceremony awarding the prize to Liu Xiaobo in absentia.
+Halvorssen is identified as a supporter of Chinese Uyghur leader Rebiya Kadeer and has sharply criticized the Taiwanese Kuomintang government for its banning visits by Kadeer.
 Halvorssen has supported UN-level action to address the violations of Uyghur rights in China.
-He has criticised the UN, saying they doing nothing against mass killings.
-Halvorssen is also a critic of Hugo Chávez.

 Halvorssen was part of a symposium by the American conservative magazine National Review to praise Augusto Pinochet, where Halvorssen was the only one also pointing out his human rights abuses.
 Halvorssen has criticised several celebrities like Jennifer Lopez, Erykah Baduh and Mariah Carey for accepting payments for their performances in countries governed by authoritarian leaders like Russia.

+Halvorssen appears as a frequent critic of Uganda’s president Yoweri Museveni and, in particular, the legislative efforts in Uganda to punish homosexuality with the death penalty.

+Halvorssen is a critic of Hugo Chávez, and has written on Venezuela’s anti-Semitism and the assault on democracy and individual rights in Latin America.
+Halvorssen's criticisms have also been directed at U.S. Republicans such as Jack Kemp as well as Democrats including John Conyers and Jose Serrano.
+Halvorssen led a campaign to expose Chechen president Ramzan Kadyrov’s human rights violations and ultimately created a firestorm for Hollywood actress Hilary Swank after she accepted a cash payment to celebrate Kadyrov’s birthday.
+In the same manner Halvorssen has exposed payments from dictators to Jennifer Lopez, Erykah Baduh, Mariah Carey, Nelly Furtado, and 50 Cent.

 Oslo Freedom Forum

 In 2009, Halvorssen founded a gathering of human-rights campaigners and policymakers called the Oslo Freedom Forum.
 It has taken place in Oslo annually since then.
-Wired Magazine blogger David Rowan praised the event for its sessions and having sponsors like Peter Thiel, "if the global human-rights movement were to create its own unified representative body, it would look something like this."
+Wired Magazine blogger David Rowan praised the event for its sessions "if the global human-rights movement were to create its own unified representative body, it would look something like this."
+Its sponsors include Sergey Brin, Peter Thiel, Jack Dorsey, Andrew Tobias, and the Norwegian government.

-The Economist called it 2010 as "on its way to becoming a human-rights equivalent of the Davos economic forum".
-Prominent participants included Ai Weiwei, Jimmy Wales, Peter Thiel, Garry Kasparov, Leopoldo López and Mikhail Khodorkovskii.
+The Economist in 2010 described it as "on its way to becoming a human-rights equivalent of the Davos economic forum".
+Participants include Nadezhda Tolokonnikova, Maria Aliokhina, Lubna al-Hussein, Aung San Suu Kyi, Ai Weiwei, Wael Ghonim, Jimmy Wales, Elie Wiesel, Marina Nemat, Peter Thiel, Julian Assange, Václav Havel, Garry Kasparov, Leopoldo López, Lech Wałęsa, Maria Corina Machado, Richard Gere, and Mikhail Khodorkovskii.